 The new build process starts with a simple phone call to our office.
 A member account coordinator (MAC) will work with you through the entire process.
 The MAC will be a point of contact for the process, will verify your address and assist in getting your information.

 If you'd like to expedite the process, download our new build form and bring it into the office or email it.

-Please note that a $250 application fee is due with a new construction application.
+A $250 application fee is due with a new construction application.
 A site visit will not be scheduled until the fee is paid in full.

 During the policy review stage of the process, the FreeState MAC team will communicate with members regarding the Aid in Construction policies of the cooperative.
 All paperwork and applications will need to be completed in this stage, and a credit check will be run to determine if a deposit is needed before moving to the next step.